geekymoose/elephant-logger/README.md

 # WARNING

 ## Work in progress
 > Work in progress.
-Important changes may happen.
-(And doc may be not uptodate)
+> Important changes may happen.
+> (Doc may be not UpToDate)

 ## Performance
 > My goal is to implement a logger with high performance.
 > However, I haven't done profiling and performance test yet!!
-> (My solution could be even slower than simple cout: profiling required)
+> (My solution could be even slower than simple cout -> profiling required)